dotnet/docs-maui/docs/data-cloud/database-sqlite.md

 1. [Access data](#access-data).
 1. [Advanced configuration](#advanced-configuration).

+The sample app uses an SQLite database table to store todo items.

 ## Install the SQLite NuGet package

-Use the NuGet package manager to search for **sqlite-net-pcl** and add the latest version to the shared code project.
+Use the NuGet package manager to search for the **sqlite-net-pcl** package and add the latest version to your .NET MAUI app project.

 There are a number of NuGet packages with similar names.
 The correct package has these attributes: